telerik/kendo-ui-core/docs/api/javascript/data/datasource.md

 ### cancelChanges

 Cancels any pending changes in the data source.
 Deleted data items are restored, new data items are removed and updated data items are restored to their initial state.
+All data item [uid](/api/javascript/data/model#fields-uid)'s will be reset.

 > Note that change event will be triggered only when all changes are reverted and will not be triggered when reverting changes for a single model instance.